microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyusers-dismiss.md

 ---
-title: Dismiss riskyUsers
+title: Dismiss riskyUser
-description: Dismiss the risk of a riskyUsers object.
+description: Dismiss the risk of a riskyUser object.
 author: cloudhandler
 localization_priority: Normal
 ms.prod: microsoft-identity-platform
 ms.date: 03/20/2019
 ---

-# Dismiss riskyUser
+# riskyUser: dismiss

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 >**Note:** Using the riskyUsers API requires an Azure AD Premium P2 license.

-Dismiss the risk of a **riskyUser** object.
-This action will set the targeted user's risk level to none.
+Dismiss the risk of one or more [riskyUser](../resources/riskyuser.md) objects.
+This action sets the targeted user's risk level to none.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).